brittlewis12/witness-budgets/witness-budgets-v3.md

 3. **Constructive foundations with quantitative content** provide both verification and operational extractability
 4. **This is testable**: Instrument proof assistants, formalize applied mathematics constructively, measure automation gains

+**Core hypothesis:** We hypothesize that lower witness budgets improve automation; §7 pre-registers an evaluation framework to test this claim empirically.

-**Critical distinction:** Classical proofs are verifiable (Lean/Coq check them successfully).
-Constructive proofs are verifiable AND operational (they yield executable algorithms and bounds).
+**Critical distinction:** Classical proofs are verifiable—Lean and Coq check them successfully.
+Constructive proofs are verifiable AND operational—they yield executable algorithms and bounds.
 For oversight and automation, we need both properties.

 **Scope:** This addresses AI systems producing *executable algorithms with quantitative bounds* from mathematical reasoning - a growing subset of AI capabilities including automated mathematics, certified software, and scientific computing.
 It does NOT address general AI alignment (value learning, deception, robustness), non-mathematical AI capabilities (vision, language, robotics), or pure theorem proving where execution isn't required.